McFizh/smad/README.md

 ## User configuration

-User object consists of 4 attributes:
+User object consists of 7 attributes:

 - upn
   - "userPrincipalName" .. email address that user can authenticate with, also shown in user attributes
 - password
   - Plaintext password for user (so don't store any actual secrets here)
+- passwordNeverExpire
+  - Boolean value telling if accounts password should never expire
+  - Currently doesn't really do anything, but does show on 'userAccountControl' attribute
+- accountDisabled
+  - Boolean value telling if account is completely disabled
+  - If set to true, then prevents user from logging in
 - cn
   - "Common name" identifier for user object (also appears as name in attributes field)
 - groups